Net revenue retention (NRR)

 What is a good net revenue retention rate?

-Why does NRR matters ?
+Why does NRR matter?

 NRR helps evaluate customer satisfaction, upselling effectiveness, and long-term growth potential.
 It’s a core metric for SaaS and subscription-based businesses.
+Because the formula nets expansion against churn and downgrades, churn rate is typically the biggest single force pulling NRR below 100%, which is why teams that improve churn often see NRR move first, before acquisition metrics do.

 Example of net revenue retention